 It’s not yet clear if, when, and for how long accounts, listings, and disbursements will be affected.
 To ensure that seller accounts run smoothly in the next few days, Amazon UK has already sent out a formal notice.
 But it’s easy to overlook these emails because they’re not very specific.

-We encourage all of our readers selling on Amazon UK to check that they’ve entered their UK VAT numbers in Seller Central.
+We encourage all of our readers selling on Amazon UK to check that they’ve entered their UK VAT numbers in Amazon Seller Central is a portal or a h...
+More.
 Then please help us spread the word.

 When Do the New Laws Come Into Effect?